 Community Integration: CCI has acquired and refurbished a house in Glusk whereby more able-bodied former residents of Vesnova can live within the community, with a view to full integration upon the regaining of their rights.
-The house accommodated 7 people throughout 2022.
+The house accommodated 6 people throughout 2023.

-Restoration of Rights Programme: This pioneering education-focused programme is providing formal education and skillbuilding for young adults who currently reside in Vesnova, the Independent Living Units, and the Community House.
+Restoration of Rights Programme: This pioneering education-focused programme is providing formal education and skill-building for young adults who currently reside in Vesnova, the Independent Living Units, and the Community House.
 It is anticipated that through formal education from a CCI employed Educator, that these participants will have an opportunity to regain access to their rights and live freely, as engaged, and independent members of their community.
 Participants of this programme undertake 15 hours of lessons weekly, in a purpose-built classroom on the grounds of Vesnova.
-These classes were re-established in 2022, following the pandemic.

-The programme has seen great success since its inception, with 7 participants having their Rights fully restored, with several more candidates in the process.
+The programme has seen great success since its inception, with 8 participants having their Rights fully restored, with several more candidates in the process.